 Well good news — American Prairie recently purchased the historic Power Mercantile Building in downtown Lewistown, Montana with the hope that it will eventually house all of these programs and more.

-The new venue, called the National Discovery Center, will serve as a gateway to the Reserve and a jumping-off point for visitors traveling to experience hiking, wildlife, camping, and other recreational opportunities.
+The new venue, called the National Discovery Center, will serve as a gateway to the prairie and a jumping-off point for visitors traveling to experience hiking, wildlife, camping, and other recreational opportunities.
 Visitors will learn about the natural wonders of the prairie ecosystem and the human and biological history of the Upper Missouri River Breaks region of Montana.
 The National Discovery Center also will offer cultural and educational exhibits, programming, activities for kids, and events.

-“We have received a lot of support from local community members and look forward to creating an inviting, educational space that we believe will provide a lasting public benefit,” said Alison Fox, American Prairie Reserve President and CEO.
+“We have received a lot of support from local community members and look forward to creating an inviting, educational space that we believe will provide a lasting public benefit,” said Alison Fox, American Prairie President and CEO.

-The hope is that the National Discovery Center, combined with additional efforts to construct an outdoor infrastructure in the area, will encourage increased visitation and responsible tourism to both the Reserve and surrounding areas.
+The hope is that the National Discovery Center, combined with additional efforts to construct an outdoor infrastructure in the area, will encourage increased visitation and responsible tourism to both the prairie and surrounding areas.

 “We are excited to be growing our investment in the Lewistown community,” added Fox.
 “The Power Mercantile building has an incredibly rich history and we’re excited to be able to contribute to the revitalization happening in the downtown area.”